SILENCE-SIMSOOL/NecronOBF/README.md

 ## Performance Philosophy

-SilenceProtector avoids sacrificing substantial runtime performance purely for obfuscation strength.
+Necron Obfuscator avoids sacrificing substantial runtime performance purely for obfuscation strength.

 It prioritizes build-time structural transformations such as: